dotnet/docs-maui/docs/migration/android-binding-projects.md

     ```

     > [!NOTE]
-    > The project file for an Android binding library is now identical to the project file for an Android class library.
+    > The project file for an Android binding library is identical to the project file for an Android class library.

 1. Add your Java Archive (JAR) or Android Archive (AAR) to the project and ensure that its build action is set to **AndroidLibrary**.
 1. Copy any transforms or additions from your Xamarin.Android bindings library.